University of Illinois Chicago

 Two major airports serve the Chicago area, O’Hare International Airport, one of the largest airports in the world, and Midway International Airport.
 O’Hare is located northwest of Chicago, and Midway is located on the South Side of Chicago.

 There are several ways to reach campus from either airport.
-You may opt to take a taxi, bus, or train (also known as the “L”), GO Airport Express, or rental car.
+You may opt to take a taxi, bus, train (also known as the “L”), GO Airport Express or rental car.